IgniteUI/igniteui-docfx/en/components/grids_templates/row_adding.md

 The add row UI has the same behavior as the row editing one as they are designed to provide a consistent editing experience to end users.
 Please, refer to the [@@igComponent Row Editing](row_editing.md) topic for more information.

-After a new row is added through the row adding UI, its position and/or visibility is determined by the sorting, filtering and grouping state of the grid.
-In a grid that does not have any of these states applied, it appears as the last record.
-A snackbar is briefly displayed containing a button the end user may use to scroll the grid to its position if it is not in view.
+After a new row is added through the row adding UI, its position and/or visibility is determined by the sorting, filtering and grouping state of the @@igComponent.
+In a @@igComponent that does not have any of these states applied, it appears as the last record.
+A snackbar is briefly displayed containing a button the end user may use to scroll the @@igComponent to its position if it is not in view.

 ## Keyboard Navigation